Henry Stephens (doctor): Southwark (1829–1843) and first marriage

 The doctor established a practice at 54 Stamford Street, near Blackfriars Bridge and not far from Guy's and St Thomas' Hospitals.
 In September 1829, at Trinity Church, Marylebone, Stephens married Hannah Woodbridge "from Christchurch in the County of Surrey"; nothing is known of her background or how the couple met.
 In December 1830 a daughter, Harriot, was born, but died almost exactly a year later from consumption (tuberculosis).
-Worse was to follow in April 1832 when Stephens' wife Hannah also died from consumption; both mother and child were buried in the graveyard at St Mary's, Redbourn.
+Worse was to follow in April 1832 when Stephens's wife Hannah also died from consumption; both mother and child were buried in the graveyard at St Mary's, Redbourn.

-Despite these setbacks Stephens' medical practice flourished, and although a series of cholera outbreaks kept the doctor very busy, he found time to become an expert on hernia.
+Despite these setbacks Stephens's medical practice flourished, and although a series of cholera outbreaks kept the doctor very busy, he found time to become an expert on hernia.
 His published work on this subject – A Treatise on Obstructed and Inflamed Hernia: and on Mechanical Obstructions of the Bowels Internally – appeared in 1831, the same year that his daughter died.
-An original copy of this work, presented to a Dr Hope "...with the author's respectful compliments", is held by the Wellcome Library in London.
+An original copy of this work, presented to a Dr Hope "... with the author's respectful compliments", is held by the Wellcome Library in London.

 During the 1830s Stephens was very active as a member of the Medical Society of London.
 He also became an expert on cholera which was always a problem in the city until John Snow (1813–1858), Vice-President and later President of the Society, brought the outbreaks to an end by his celebrated removal of the handle from the pump of the sewage-contaminated well in Broad Street, Soho, in 1854.